 Cardiotoxicity is a relevant problem for anti-tumor drugs[101].
-For example, anthracyclines, especially doxorubicin and its derivative epirubicin, are widely used as anticancer drugs in haematological malignancies (e.g., lymphoblastic or aggressive myeloblastic leukemia) and solid tumours (such as breast, endometrial and stomach tumors).
-The cardiotoxicity induced by doxorubicin can cause congestive heart failure, tachycardia and arrhythmias, asymptomatic reduction of left ventricle ejection fraction, cardiomyopathy, myocardial infarction[119].
-The cardiotoxicity induced by this drug acts on several levels: (1) activation of apoptosis pathway by alteration of mitochondrial functions; (2) generation of reactive oxygen species; and (3) alteration of gene transcription due to inactivation of topoisomerase II and double strand brake[120].
-One of the most recent studies of cardiotoxicity induced by doxorubicin on patient-specific iPSC-CMs is reported by Burridge et al[119].
-The study was carried out on iPSC-CMs derived by 3 groups of female patients: healthy controls, breast cancer patients treated with doxorubicin or equivalent, who did not experience clinical cardiotoxicity (DOX) and breast cancer patients treated with doxorubicin or equivalent who did experience clinical cardiotoxicity (DOXTOX).
-Once derived from each of these patients, iPSCs were differentiated into iPSC-CMs, that were subsequently exposed to doxorubicin to evaluate the drug–induced cardiotoxicity. iPSC-CMs have been tested for: (1) toxicity of doxorubicin by immunofluorescent imaging to assess the concentration of the sarcomeric disarray, detecting a concentration-dependent increase in DOXTOX cells, but not in DOX cells at 0.1 μmol, as well as an increase in beating rates, more severe in DOXTOX cells; (2) cell viability, that was reduced in DOXTOX cells; (3) level of double–stranded DNA damage (by staining for phosphorylated H2A histone family member X), which was higher in DOXTOX patients; and (4) oxidative stress, demonstrating that ROS and H2O2 production was higher while antioxidant glutathione levels decreased in the DOXTOX patients.
-Moreover, the effect of doxorubicin on patient-specific gene expression was evaluated by RNA–seq analysis.
+For example, anthracyclines, especially doxorubicin and its derivative epirubicin, are widely used as anti-cancer drugs in hematological malignancies (e.g., lymphoblastic or aggressive myeloblastic leukemia) and solid tumors (such as breast, endometrial and stomach tumors).
+The cardiotoxicity induced by doxorubicin can cause congestive heart failure, tachycardia and arrhythmias, asymptomatic reduction of left ventricle ejection fraction, cardiomyopathy, and myocardial infarction[119].
+The cardiotoxicity induced by this drug acts on several levels: activation of the apoptosis pathway by alteration of mitochondrial functions, generation of ROS, and alteration of gene transcription due to inactivation of topoisomerase II and double-strand breaks[120].
+One of the most recent studies of cardiotoxicity induced by doxorubicin on patient-specific iPSC-CMs was reported by Burridge et al[119].
+The study was carried out in iPSC-CMs derived by three groups of female patients: healthy controls, breast cancer patients treated with doxorubicin or equivalent who did not experience clinical cardiotoxicity (DOX), and breast cancer patients treated with doxorubicin or equivalent who did experience clinical cardiotoxicity (DOXTOX).
+Once derived from each of these patients, iPSCs were differentiated into iPSC-CMs that were subsequently exposed to doxorubicin to evaluate the drug–induced cardiotoxicity. iPSC-CMs have been tested for: toxicity of doxorubicin by immunofluorescent imaging to assess the concentration of the sarcomeric disarray, detecting a concentration-dependent increase in DOXTOX cells, but not in DOX cells at 0.1 μmol, as well as an increase in beating rates, more severe in DOXTOX cells; (2) cell viability that was reduced in DOXTOX cells; (3) level of double–stranded DNA damage (by staining for phosphorylated H2A histone family member X), which was higher in DOXTOX patients; and (4) oxidative stress, demonstrating that ROS and H2O2 production was higher while antioxidant glutathione levels decreased in the DOXTOX patients.
+Moreover, the effect of doxorubicin on patient-specific gene expression was evaluated by RNA sequencing analysis.
 An association between homozygous non-synonymous variants in BRCA1 and cardiotoxicity in DOXTOX patients was found.
-Because of these results, the authors concluded that the study of drug-induced cardiotoxicity using iPSC-CMs allows to evaluate its molecular mechanisms and genetic bases[119].
+Because of these results, the authors concluded that the study of drug-induced cardiotoxicity using iPSC-CMs allows the evaluation of its molecular mechanisms and genetic bases[119].